HenrikBengtsson/matrixStats/revdep/problems.md

 ## In both

-*   checking package dependencies ...
-ERROR
+*   checking for hidden files and directories ...
+NOTE
     ```
-    Package required but not available: ‘prada’
+    Found the following hidden files and directories:
+      .dockerignore
+      docs/build/html/.buildinfo
+    These were most likely included in error.
+See section ‘Package

-    See section ‘The DESCRIPTION file’ in the ‘Writing R Extensions’
+    structure’ in the ‘Writing R Extensions’ manual.
-    manual.
+    ```

+*   checking installed package size ...
+NOTE
+    ```
+      installed size is  5.8Mb
+      sub-directories of 1Mb or more:
+        data      2.3Mb
+        extdata   2.1Mb
+    ```

+*   checking for unstated dependencies in vignettes ...
+NOTE
+    ```
+    '::' or ':::' import not declared from: ‘BiocManager’
+    'library' or 'require' calls not declared from:
+      ‘BiocManager’ ‘ggplot2’
     ```

 # cna